eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 particular, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a Wallet Secure Cryptographic Device (WSCD) that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the Regulation.
 This is true even if the WSCD is not delivered by the Wallet Provider but is integrated into the User device.
-For more information, see [Section](#45-wscd-architecture-types).
+For more information, see [Section 4.5](#45-wscd-architecture-types).
 Other actors in the ecosystem do not need to interact with or explicitly trust a WSCD supplier.
 As explained in [Section 6.5.3](#653-wallet-unit-activation), Wallet Providers provide a Wallet Unit Attestation (WUA) to the Wallet Unit.
 The WUA